kyauy/UPDive/README.md

 If you want to cite us, please use :

-> Yauy K., de Leeuw N., Gilissen C. and Pfundt R., UPDive : Uniparental
-> disomy identification pipeline validated for exome sequencing with
+> Yauy K., de Leeuw N., Yntema H.G, Pfundt R. and Gilissen C. Accurate detection of clinically relevant uniparental disomy from exome sequencing data.
-> 27923 samples.
 (2019)

+You can find our poster presentation at ESHG 2019 uploaded on this repository.

-Date of publication : 2019-04-25
+Date of publication : 2019-06-12

 ## Library